pfreixes/python-times/README.md

 This package implements a new type called Times to pick up the real, user and system time used for a while by one Python program.
-This type is a Python implementation of the bash command called *time* to be used by the programmer to check those times wherever of code he want.
+This type is a Python implementation of the bash command called *time* to be used by the programmer to check those times as many times as he want in running time.

-Once the Times is instantiated it picks up the current values of the clock system using the *times* syscall, to get the time spent from when the Times has instatiated we use the times method publised by the Times type.
+Once the Times is instantiated it picks up the current values of the clock system using the [times syscall](http://linux.die.net/man/2/times) to get after a while the real, user and system time spent at some specific point using the *Times.times* method.

 As exampe: